 It just may not involve the full Rhinoplasty which also includes surgery to repair a deviated septum to help improve breathing or reduce sleep apnea.

-Healing time MAY be less for nose tip adjustments on their own; especially if you follow the recovery post-op icing processes recommended by Specialist Plastic Surgeon, Dr Richard Sackelariou (FRACS), who performs Rhinoplasty and TIP nose surgery in Melbourne as well as Sydney.
+Healing time MAY be less for nose tip adjustments on their own; especially if you follow the recovery post-op ICING protocols recommended by Specialist Plastic Surgeon, Dr Richard Sackelariou (FRACS), who performs Rhinoplasty and TIP nose surgery in Melbourne as well as Sydney.
 But the surgery is still a significant procedure and should not be taken lightly.

 - If you’re unhappy with your nose tip shape, nostril size or nostril flaring shapes, you’re not alone.